 Applying these principles, it is evident that the commonality requirement of Rule 23(a)(2) is easily met here.
-Questions and answers surrounding the dangers of playing NFL Football, the impairment of cognitive abilities caused by concussions, and the knowledge of the NFL Parties as to the health risks presented by football-related impacts to the head are common to Plaintiffs and the other members of the Settlement Class, thereby satisfying Rule 23(a)(2)'s commonality requirement.
+Questions surrounding the dangers of playing NFL Football, the effect concussions can have on cognitive impairment, and the knowledge of the NFL Parties as to the health risks presented by football-related concussions are issues common to Plaintiffs and the other members of the Settlement Class, thereby satisfying Rule 23(a)(2)'s commonality requirement.
 See In re School Asbestos Litig., 789 F.2d 996, 1009 (3d Cir.), cert. denied, 479 U.S. 852 (1986) (affirming commonality based upon common factual issues such as "the health hazards of asbestos, the defendants' knowledge of those dangers, the failure to warn or test, and the defendants' concert of action or conspiracy in the formation of and adherence to industry practices.
-The court also believed that the proof of these matters would not vary widely from one class member to another.").
+The court also believed that the proof of these matters would not vary widely from one class member to another").
+Compare Wal-Mart Stores, Inc. v.
+Dukes, 131 S.Ct.
+2541 (U.S. 2011) and Rodriguez, supra (plaintiffs were unable to establish a single common question).